johntymuriithi/printf/README.md

 1. The code provides ways to handle d and i format specifiers
 2. The code shows how to handle the b format specifiers
 3. The code provides a way on how to handle the u, o and x conversion specifiers
+4. This code shows a way to Use a local buffer of 1024 chars in order to call write as little as possible